It's 4pm and already the sun is setting

 Inside the temple that was inside me

-I had to sit and listen
+I had to sit and listenlisten

 and the shapes began to merge